nbeversl/urtext-sublime/example project/README.txt

      Using inline nodes requires attention to syntax : every opening doubly squiggly bracket must be closed in the same file and requires an ID metadata tag between the opening an closing brackets and not nested in another node.

      {{
-     NOTE: File-level nodes do not use curly-braces.
+     NOTE: File-level nodes do not use curly-braces.  /-- tags:important; ID:001 --/
-     /-- tag:important; ID:001 --/ }}
+     }}

      Inline nodes have their own identity in both content and metadata for all purposes within Urtext.

-     When syntax highlighting is used (>01g), inline nodes will have subtle background shading that shows nesting up to five layers deep.
+     When syntax highlighting is used (>01g), inline nodes will have background shading that shows nesting up to five layers deep.
 More levels can be added, if you need them, by altering the file sublime_urtext.sublime-syntax.

      {{ Node Trees